MMichotte/project_generator/README.md

                             Available: see < Github gitignore template list >
                             DEFAULT= /

-    -nr, --no-readme        Don't add a readme file on creation.
+    -nr, --no-readme        Don\'t add a readme file on creation.

     -p, --private           Make this repository private on Github.